heMinger/Note/CS231n/Lecture 12 | Visualizing and Understanding.md

 3. object detection: **fixed category of labels but various number of objects**.
 4. instance segmentation

-## visualize the inside of networks
+visualize the inside of networks
+## Activations
 ### first layer
 1. convolutional filters gets slide over input image, and take inner products
 2. simply visualize the learned weights of filters as images themselves.